yuanqing/vim-basics/README.md

 Action | Key
 :------|:----
 Copy the current line | `yy`
-Copy a particular number of lines, starting with the current line (eg. 3 lines) | `3yy` Paste | `p`
+Copy a particular number of lines, starting from the current line (eg. 3 lines) | `3yy` Paste | `p`

 ### Undo/redo